tdwg/bdq/tg2/_review/docs/tutorial/index.md

 ### 4.8 Source Authority? (non-normative)

-**Purpose**: If the test references an external authoritative source, specify that source authority in the test definition.
+**Purpose**: If the Test references an external authoritative source, specify that source authority in the Test definition.

-In BDQ, if a test references some external authoritative source, e.g. a controlled vocabulary, an authority file, a registry, etc., it is important to specify that source authority in the test definition.
-This allows implementers to know where to look for the authoritative information that they need to run the test, and it allows users of the test results to understand the basis for the test's logic.
+In BDQ, if a Test references some external authoritative source, e.g. a controlled vocabulary, an authority file, a registry, etc., it is important to specify that source authority in the Test definition.
+This allows implementers to know where to look for the authoritative information that they need to run the Test, and it allows users of the Test results to understand the basis for the Test's logic.

-In this test, we are not referencing any external authoritative source, we are simply checking for the presence of a value in dwc:footprintWKT, so there is no source authority to specify.
+In this Test, we are not referencing any external authoritative source, we are simply checking for the presence of a value in `dwc:footprintWKT`, so there is no source authority to specify.
+Note that the definition of `dwc:footprintWKT` in Darwin Core is authoritative for this Test, but we do not need to specify that as a source authority in the Test definition, as it is implicit in the use of the term `dwc:footprintWKT` itself.

 ### 4.9 Generalize the Test? (non-normative)

-**Purpose**: If different users of the test might have slightly different data quality needs with regard to that test, consider generalizing the test with a parameter.
+**Purpose**: If different users of the Test might have slightly different data quality needs with regard to that Test, consider generalizing the Test with a parameter.

-In BDQ, if different users of a Test might have slightly different data quality needs with regard to that test, (such as checking if elevation values are in range within national boundaries for some national data set, rather than more general global minimum and maximum possible elevations), the Test can be generalized with a parameter, allowing different users to specify slightly different behaviors for the test, while retaining the same internal logic.
+In BDQ, if different users of a Test might have slightly different data quality needs with regard to that Test, (such as checking if elevation values are in range within national boundaries for some national data set, rather than more general global minimum and maximum possible elevations), the Test can be generalized with a parameter, allowing different users to specify slightly different behaviors for the Test, while retaining the same internal logic.

-In this test, we are simply checking for the presence of a value in dwc:footprintWKT, so there is no need to generalize the test with a parameter.
+In this Test, we are simply checking for the presence of a value in `dwc:footprintWKT`, so there is no need to generalize the Test with a parameter.

 ### 4.10 List the properties of the Test (non-normative)

-**Purpose**: Create a human-readable label for the test and list its properties in a structured format.
+**Purpose**: Create a human-readable label for the Test and list its properties in a structured format.

-Now let's put all of this together into a structured format that lists the properties of the test, including its label, description, test type, information elements acted upon, and expected response.
-See the bdqtest: term-list document for examples (like the very similar [VALIDATION_COUNTRYCODE_NOTEMPTY](../list/bdqtest/index.md#bdqtest_853b79a2-b314-44a2-ae46-34a1e7ed85e4).
-For our test, we have:
+Now let's put all of this together into a structured format that lists the properties of the Test, including its label, description, test type, information elements acted upon, and expected response.
+See the [bdqtest: term-list](../list/bdqtest/index.md) document for examples (like the very similar [VALIDATION_COUNTRYCODE_NOTEMPTY](../list/bdqtest/index.md#bdqtest_853b79a2-b314-44a2-ae46-34a1e7ed85e4).
+For our Test, we have:

 * **Description** Is there a value in dwc:footprintWKT?
 * **Label** VALIDATION_FOOTPRINTWKT_NOTEMPTY